 Not only were hospitals impacted by the contagious coronavirus, but these new stresses were also felt by mental health professionals.
+Now trying with bright light therapy as a new treatment to decrease those anxiety and insomnia symptoms.
 On top of their concerns prior to 2020, the year brought down additional stresses and concerns that stacked on top of one another and read like a month-by-month timeline of 2020.

 Here are the main drivers for new conversations in therapy.

 - Covid-19: From the fear of being exposed to the virus, losing (or have lost) employment, paying rent, facemasks being politicized, schools being shut down with no end in sight, the coronavirus pandemic has touched us across nearly every facet of our lives.
 Due to all the stresses of the pandemic, patients have reported “an increase in depression, anxiety and stress as a result“

 - Productivity: One might think that all the additional free time might be freeing, but the pressure to achieve personal goals during this time has risen.
 To boost productivity, there are tools and equipment on https://www.archute.com/ that can help in such situations.

 - Black Lives Matter: 2020 saw unprecedented awareness of police brutality, racism and inequity of treatment given to Black people.

 - The fear of uncertainty: With no semblance of national plan or strategy from President Trump and no seeming end to the pandemic, Americans were stuck in purgatory; there’s only so much we can see and plan for into the future under the huge shadow of the coronavirus.